jackmcc08/CV/README.md

 Over the past 2 years have been working in an agile working environment, working in project development scrums and using kanban boards.
 Also leveraged Agile working skills during Makers group projects.
 Key Achievements:
-- Produced an MVP of a facebook clone in the first three days of the project, we agreed key features at the beginning and then held daily standups to ensure we were on track.
+- Produced an MVP of a facebook clone in the first three days of the project, we agreed key features at the beginning and then held daily stand-ups to ensure we were on track.
 We used a Trello board to track our progress.
 - Set up a kanban board for the rigs procurement team and ran daily stand-ups.
 One key outcome was increased collaboration between the team when negotiating with one supplier on two separate issues.
-- Worked in the Tortue Phase 2 project optimisation scrum, where I set up a strategic supplier engagment sessions from start to finish in one month compared to a usual timeframe of 3+ months.
+- Worked in the Tortue Phase 2 project optimisation scrum, where I set up a strategic supplier engagement sessions from start to finish in one month compared to a usual timeframe of 3+ months.

 #### Other Key Skills - Negotiation, Contract Reviewing and Drafting, Strategic Sourcing, Coaching & Mentoring, Remote Working, Working with Global Teams.